 On 10 June 2021, the Standing Committee of the 13th National People’s Congress adopted the Data Security Law of the People’s Republic of China (“Data Security Law”) effective from 1 September 2021.

-At Horizons, we have been advising clients with China commercial interests to evaluate data handling and management in preparation for the Data Security Law.
-Specifically, we recommend appointing a specific China data management officer who develops compliance policies and correct implementation to safeguard the company.
+At Horizons, we have been advising clients with China commercial interests to evaluate data handling and management.
+Specifically, we recommend appointing a specific China data management officer.
+The person should develop compliance policies and correct implementation to safeguard the company.
 Below, we highlight the main takeaways and the practical implications for companies doing business in or with China.

 Scope of Data

 The Data Security Law defines the scope of data and handling as the following in Article 3:

 - Data shall refer to any record of information in electronic or other forms.

 - Data handling shall refer to the collection, storage, use, processing, transmission, provision, and disclosure of data.

 - Data security shall refer to the ability to ensure data is effectively protected, lawfully used, and kept in a secure state by adopting necessary measures.

 In practice, the Data Security Law focuses on data security, electronic and non-electronic forms, and data handling activities.
 The Cyber Security Law adopted on 1 June 2017 focuses on the supervision and management of information and network systems.
 Therefore, the scope of Data Security Law is broader and affects all companies handling online and offline data.